ucdavis/FairMLCourse/Blog.md

 A few years ago, JJ decided that the R language needed an IDE, so he developed RStudio, and founded the firm of that name.
 He's an amazing guy (and very nice personally).
 He still loves coding, and spends a lot of his day in that activity, even though he is the CEO.

+In the context of our ECS 189G course, JJ has always been interested in social issues, and recently changed the legal status of
+RStudio to that of a Public Benefit Corporation.
+I'm not sure of the implications of that, but it reflects the fact that JJ has always wanted to "Do good, not must do well."

 **April 15, 0950:**